How to Enjoy the National Parks: Plan and Hike Safely

 COMBINE A NATIONAL PARK VISIT WITH ANOTHER ADVENTURE

 Have a destination wedding to attend near a national park?
 Are you an ultrarunner?
 Consider combining a national park visit with your ultra race event.
-Last year we combined a RV
+In 2017, we combined a RV

 "race-cation" to Biscayne and Everglades national parks with the Wildcat 100 mile ultra.
 I wrote an article for Competitor Running on tips for combining both.
-In July we'll be enjoying Cuyahoga Valley NP before heading to the Burning River 50 mile trail ultra nearby.
+In 2018, we combined hiking in Cuyahoga Valley NP with the Burning River 50 miler in Ohio.

 Check out my YouTube video What to Pack for a Great Hiking Experience in the National Parks